Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 #### Advantages of BDD

-* Bettter test understanding
+* Better test understanding
-* Modular implementation - methods thats that perfom the actual implementation can be shared while testing
+* Modular implementation - methods thats that perform the actual implementation can be shared while testing
 * Versatile implementation options - By sticking close to behavior, it is easy to have one defined behavior running in multiple environments
 * Multiple BDD frameworks
 * Data separation

 #### Disadvantages of BDD

-* Easy to mix behavior and implementation - Can be  be tempting to start adding implmentation into the definition
+* Easy to mix behavior and implementation - Can be  be tempting to start adding implementation into the definition
 * Wide range of tools to choose from
 * Added overhead
-* Learning curve for each new frameworking
+* Learning curve for each new frame work

 ### The Write once, test everywhere pattern